 But depending on where you live, you could be paying much more.
-While $6.28 represents the average cost, prices reach well above that in areas where cigarettes are subject to a higher state tax as well as local tax.
-For example, smokers in New York City shell out as much as $10.56 per pack, which amounts to $317 per month, $3,854 per year, or $38,540 over ten years to sustain a pack-a-day habit.
+While $6.28 represents the average cost, prices reach well above that in areas where cigarettes are subject to a higher state tax as well as a local tax.
+For example, smokers in New York City shell out around $10.56 per pack, which amounts to $317 per month, $3,854 per year, or $38,540 over ten years to sustain a pack-a-day habit.

 If you’ve never calculated the cost of your smoking, you may be shocked to find out what it adds up to over an extended amount of time.
-Use this calculator to figure out what you spend in a week, month, and year, as well as over 10-year and 20-year periods.
+Figure out what you spend in a week, month, and year, as well as over 10-year and 20-year periods.

 While using electronic cigarettes is touted as being less expensive than smoking, the cost of vaping as well as using smokeless tobacco products also add up to significant amounts.
 If you engage in those habits, it is worth taking a look at what your monthly, yearly, and long-term expenses amount to.

 To put the cost of smoking in perspective, let’s look at another expensive habit.
 Studies show that money spent on drinking accounts for 1 percent of your income, or $565 per year, based on the average household.
 So, smoking one pack of cigarettes a day, using the average price, costs you four times what it costs to drink.
 (If you like to drink while you smoke, then you are dishing out a pretty penny to maintain both habits.)